Guide to the best restaurants in the Cotswolds

 Yet these are offered alongside thoroughly modern mains like tiger prawn linguine, Indian-style vegan curry and a dry aged beef burger.

-If you fancy staying overnight, book a bedroom at The King’s Head.
+If you fancy staying overnight, I’d recommend booking a bedroom at The King’s Head.

 12. The Dining Room at Lords of the Manor, Upper Slaughter